asura1234/SolveMaze/README.md

 ![](Resources/maze1.png)

 ## Implementation
 When I first saw the problem, I immediately thought of the path-finding problem in video game AI.
 And I recalled A-Star search Algorithm as being one of the most widely used solution.
-So I googled "A-Star Algorithm" and found the Wikipedia page with pseudocode describing it:https://en.wikipedia.org/wiki/A*_search_algorithm Then I went about implementing it.
+So I googled "A-Star Algorithm" and found the Wikipedia page with pseudocode describing it (https://en.wikipedia.org/wiki/A*_search_algorithm).
+Then I went about implementing it on my own.